sribudhiutami/sribudhiutami.github.io/CV.md

 BSc (Hons), Geological Sciences, 2009-2013

 ### Peer-reviewed Articles
-***Utami, S. B.***, Costa, F., Humaida, H. (in press).
+***Utami, S. B.***, Costa, F., Humaida, H. (2024).
 The role of magma ascent rates and viscosity in the explosive and dome eruptions (Kelud volcano, Indonesia).
 Bulletin of Volcanology.

 ***Utami, S. B.***, Andùjar, J., Costa, F., Scaillet, B., Humaida, H., Carn, S. (2022).
 Pre-eruptive excess volatiles and their relationship to effusive and explosive eruption styles in semi-plugged volcanoes.
 Frontiers in Earth Science, 10, 882097.